rmsk2/moreorless/readme.md

 This is a simple text editor and viewer for the Foenix F256 family of modern retro computers.
 It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it as well as editing the loaded file.
-The following commands are supported (Remark: Use the `Windows` key insteadof `Foenix` when using a PS/2 keyboard.)
+The following commands are supported (Remark: Use the `Windows` key instead of `Foenix` when using a PS/2 keyboard.)

 - `Cursor left` and `right` move the cursor horizontally